zen-xu/ghostty/README.md

 keybind = ctrl+z=close_surface
 keybind = ctrl+d=new_split:right

+# Empty values reset the configuration to the default value

+font-family =

 # Colors can be changed by setting the 16 colors of `palette`, which each color
 # being defined as regular and bold.
 #